Bienvenue !

 Our History

-The association began life as the British Cultural Association, founded in September 1991 to offer English-language activities and outings for British families and teachers in the Montpellier area.
+The association began life as the British Cultural Association, founded in September 1991 to offer English-language activities and outings for British civil servants, teachers and their families in the Montpellier area.

 As the community grew, so did its diversity.
-What began as a group of British expatriates has evolved into an international, English-speaking association with members from many countries—including a growing number of French residents eager to keep their English active through social exchange.
+What began as a group of British expatriates organizing British-themed events and family activities, has evolved into an association with members from many countries—including a growing number of French residents eager to keep their English active through social exchange.

 In recognition of this evolution, members voted to refresh our identity while preserving our initials—BCA—which now stands for: